holochain/holochain-wasmer/README.md

 At a high level there isn't much that a guest needs to do:

-- Define externs that will be overwritten by the imported host functions
+- Define externs that will be provided by the imported host functions
 - Write extern functions that the host will call
 - Use `host_args` to receive the input arguments from the host
 - Use `host_call` to call a host function